privacysandbox/data-plane-shared-libraries/scp/cc/public/cpio/README.md

 There are several utility helpers above Clients to help the customers to use the clients more conveniently.
 Currently we have:

-1. [ConfigurationFetcher](utils/configuration_fetcher): help to fetch configurations through ParameterClient.
-2. [MetricAggregation](utils/metric_aggregation): help to pre-aggregate metrics for high-qps traffic.
+1. [MetricAggregation](utils/metric_aggregation): help to pre-aggregate metrics for high-qps traffic.
-3. [SyncUtils](utils/sync_utils): to help converting async calls to sync calls.
+2. [SyncUtils](utils/sync_utils): to help converting async calls to sync calls.